eastcitysoftware/ditto/README.md

 ## Scripting

 Scriban is a powerful templating language used in Ditto for dynamic content generation.
-Below is a concise overview of Scriban's syntax and features, inspired by "learnxinyminutes.com" style guides.
+Below is a concise overview of Scriban's syntax and features.

 For a complete reference, please visit the [Scriban Language Documentation](https://github.com/scriban/scriban/tree/master/doc).